 ICSID Arbitration related costs are legal and other advisory services provided to the Company in respect of the ICSID Arbitration.
-The increase compared to the corresponding 2019 period is due to the reduced 2019 activity level while awaiting the May 2019 filing of the Rejoinder by the Respondent as compared to activities in the first quarter of 2020 preparing supplemental documents for the Claimant's rebuttal submission and a response to the amicus curiae submission to the Tribunal by the European Commission.
+The increase compared to the corresponding 2019 period is due to the reduced 2019 activity level while awaiting the May 2019 filing of the Rejoinder by the Respondent as compared to activities in the first half of 2020 preparing answers to the Tribunal Questions, supplemental documents for the Claimant's rebuttal submission, and a response to the amicus curiae submission to the Tribunal by the European Commission.